Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 progress on the actual search.

-Next, I spawn new tasks for each subsequent call to explore
+Next, I spawn new tasks for each subsequent call to explore, using the

 |